maiaralange/JobListings/readme.md

 ## Getting Started

-To get started, clone this repository and run the following command:
+To get started, clone this repository and run the following commands:

 `yarn install` - this will install all the required dependencies.